uberdeveloper/btzoo/README.md

 output directory to save files.
 Separate files are generated for each of the indices

+### is_data
+True if the data files are already created; False if not created.
+If False, the files are again created

 ## parameters.yaml file

 Parameters.yaml file contains the set of parameters to iterate.